Merchants can email firstname.lastname@example.org to contact the compliance department.

 The majority of our compliance efforts focus on rogue/questionable traffic, paid search violations and fraud.
 Due to strict qualifying standards we rarely see email abuse, software abuse, cookie-stuffing or malware violations.
 If a Merchant suspects a Affiliate is engaged in these or any questionable activities they can email email@example.com.

-We use a third party service called BrandVerity to enforce paid search violations of network terms.
+We use third party monitoring services to enforce paid search violations of network terms.
 It is up to the Merchant to enforce most paid search compliance, but by default we do not allow Affiliates to bid on company or domain names.
 If we identify an Affiliate engaging in this activity, we reach out and require immediate compliance and confirmation.
 If they do not respond within 48 hours, and continue to violate terms, we deactivate their account.

 If we suspect there is a Affiliate engaged in fraudulent activity we reach out to affected Merchants and request they review the appropriate sale transactions.
 If the Merchant confirms fraud we assist with the reversal of sales from the last 30 days, and we deactivate the Affiliate account immediately.